 Kate resumed her smile as they settled down on the front steps.
 “You’re right.
 If I get it, I get it.
 If I don’t, then there are still other opportunities around.”

 He placed a hand on her shoulder.
 “I think you will get it.”

-Kate turned to him with a gratitude smile.
+Kate turned to him with a grateful smile.